amddevmh/next-tutorials/README.md

 ## Challenge

 - Fetching and mutating data from client components can be tricky and unsafe.
-- Components need reactivity; hence, they always need to be client components.
+- Components need reactivity; hence,they always need to be client components.
 Is this true?
 No.

 ## Scope
 - Develop a counter app where the button invokes a server action to adjust the counter.